-The United States Youth Soccer Association is the largest youth affiliate and member of U.S. Soccer, the governing body for soccer in the United States.
-US Youth Soccer includes 55 State Associations, one per state except for California, New York, Ohio, Pennsylvania and Texas, which each have two State Associations.
+US Youth Soccer is the largest youth affiliate and member of U.S. Soccer, the governing body for soccer in the United States.

 TSSA is a member of the United States Youth Soccer Association (US Youth Soccer) and the United States Adult Soccer Associatoin (USASA).
 US Youth Soccer is the largest member organization within the United States Soccer Federation (USSF), and USASA is the largest member organization for adult soccer in the United States.
 Both US Youth Soccer and USASA are organized into four Regions; TSSA is part of Region III.

 From its humble beginnings in 1974 with just more than 100,000 registered players to its current registration of more than 3,000,000 players between the ages of five and nineteen, US Youth Soccer has always been recognized as a leader in youth sports organizations.
 US Youth Soccer is the largest member of the United States Soccer Federation, the governing body for soccer in the United States, and is comprised of over 600,000 volunteers and administrators, and over 300,000 dedicated coaches, most of whom also are volunteers.

 US Youth Soccer provides a healthy activity through its recreational and small-sided game programs.
 These programs emphasize fun and de-emphasize winning at all costs.
 Every child is guaranteed playing time, and the game is taught in a fun and enjoyable atmosphere.